1. You can't mess up Kindergarten. Really. You can't.

 4. Don't worry about when they read, just that they do read.
 And are read to.
 Stay focused on a love of books and learning, and whether reading clicks at age four or age eight won't matter.
 (I had "early" readers and a "late" reader, but the "late" reader is now voracious, an avid reader who gobbles up great books.
 I'm so grateful we never labeled her "late", which might have deceived her into believing that reading wasn't her thing.)

 5. At-home schedules (i.e., "Breakfast at 8" or "Math is always at 9") make me cranky and they don't work for me.
-Routines, however, and "pegs" help me thrive.
-Read about pegs here, from Leonie (to whom we all owe a debt of gratitude for the idea and the label) and here, from Lissa.*
+Routines, however, and "pegs" (thanks to Leonie for the idea!) help me thrive.
+Read about pegs here, from Lissa.

 6. There are all kinds of gaps in education.
 My daughters have gaps.
 Your kids have gaps.
 Students in public and private schools have gaps.
 I have gaps.
 They are inevitable, unless you're the Omniscient God.
 Which I am not.
 Accept it: there will be gaps.
 Then spend your whole life filling them with astonishing, interesting, stimulating new things.